Video Encoding: The Definitive Guide [Updated for 2024]

 Here are a few terms that will help you understand streaming video encoding a little better, including video resolution.

-Frame rate is the number of frames that display per second in a video.
+Frame rate is the number of frames that are displayed per second in a video.
 The faster the frames flicker along, the more lifelike and immersive the video becomes.
-The rate at which these still images display is expressed in frames per second (fps).
+The rate at which these still images are displayed is expressed in frames per second (fps).
 Common frame rates are 24, 25, 30, and 60 fps.
 Higher frame rates show action better.
 Lower frame rates give your video a more “cinematic” look.

 Bitrate describes how much data a video file contains (measured on a per-second basis).
 In general, a higher bitrate means better video/audio quality.
 However, you can’t make the streaming video look better or improve sound quality by increasing the bitrate if it was low in the first place.
 Bitrates are usually measured in kilobits per second (kbps) or megabits per second (Mbps).